Table of Contents

 Via a pacemaker system, amygdalo-hippocampal or anterior-thalamic stimulation can occur.
-With this, 50 % seizure reduction can be reached (Vonck et al., 2002).
+This can achieve a seizure reduction of up to 50 % (Vonck et al., 2002).

-Even if an absolute therapy is not possible, many patients feel better if they are relieved from the pharmacological side effects, and collateral psychiatric (e.g. depressive) impairments can be improved.
+Even if an absolute therapy is not possible, many patients feel better if they are relieved from the pharmacological side effects, and the collateral psychiatric (e.g., depressive) impairments can be improved.

 Therapy of status epilepticus